-Stockbrokers are responsible for getting in touch with prospective clients and providing them with information about services available.
+Stockbrokers are responsible for getting in touch with prospective clients and providing them with information about the services available.

-Putting together a client data base is crucial to the success of a stockbroker.
+Putting together a client database is crucial to the success of a stockbroker.
 They often need to do a lot of cold calling to get new customers.

 Some take advantage of networking with social groups and internet sources to increase their base.
-Getting referrals from their satisfied clients is another popular way to get clients.
+Getting referrals from satisfied clients is another popular way to get clients.

 Stockbrokers provide services to clients on the telephone, computer, or in the office.

 Here, they can serve walk-in clients with investment assistance, but they are usually paid a flat salary.

 They can be trained in a wide variety of financial areas.
 In addition, they are usually involved in some administrative duties in the office, such as cashiering, new accounts, processing stock certificates, but they don’t have the pressure of cold calling and meeting sales quotas.

 - Requires a four-year bachelor’s degree in finance, accounting, business or a closely related field.

 - The broker must be registered with (FINRA) the Financial Industry Regulatory Authority.